What We Do

 We want you to know exactly where your apparel comes from on the map and who made it.
-We share this information on the product pages of our website so that you're informed as you browse.
-This way you get to see total impact of your purchase and know the contribution you're making to the local Palestinian economy.
+We don’t believe that ethical consumerism, social impact, and fashion need to be mutually exclusive.

 Gaza Textile Industry

 Because Gaza has been under siege for over a decade, its textile industry is only at 13% of what it once was.
 We have joined the effort to rebuild the industry and make our denim jackets there.
 See the factory here.

 10% of our proceeds are donated to PWWSD.